skoppe/spasm/README.md

 You can also `npm run start` to start a webpack development server that serves your application on localhost:3000.

 - Note: I could not get it to build on my aged mac (el capitan).
 Instead I use the `dlang2/ldc-ubuntu:1.14.0` docker image to run ldc.

+- Note: if you have some issues please read the [BUILDING.md](BUILDING.md) file before opening an issue.

+## Migrating from an older version

+This project is still in it's beta phase (0.x.x):

+- any minor upgrade WILL contain breaking changes.
+There will be at least one beta release (0.x.0-beta.1)
+- any patch upgrade SHOULD NOT contain breaking changes.

+Please read the [CHANGELOG.md](CHANGELOG.md) for breaking changes, as well as [BUILDING.md](BUILDING.md) for supported compilers and open issues.

 ## Writing your own js bindings